World Anti-Doping Code

 WADA monitors implementation of and compliance with the Code.

-In the United States, major professional sport leagues are not signatories to the World Anti-Doping Code.
+In the United States, most major professional sport leagues are not signatories to the World Anti-Doping Code.